 (d) manage our relationship with you and administer any agreement that We have in place with you or your employer or affiliated company;

 (e) Process any job, student placement or scholarship application, you (or your representative) have submitted;

 (f) allow you to access our premises;

-(j) prevent illegal activity or to protect our legitimate interests, as we consider
+(k) prevent illegal activity or to protect our legitimate interests, as we consider is necessary.

 (a) other companies in our group;